kgururaj/GenomicsDB_wiki/Incremental-import-into-GenomicsDB.md

 column 5 and _vcf2tiledb_ is invoked again for row 0 with data at column 6, the updated array will contain data for both columns 5 and 6 for row 0.

-We provide some parameters for convenience - these parameter are not mandatory.
-Users may prefer to keep one single _callset_mapping_file_ for a given array at all times and append new samples/CallSets to this file.
+We provide some parameters in the loader JSON file for convenience - these parameters are not mandatory.
+Users may prefer to keep one single
+_callset_mapping_file_ for a given array at all times and append new samples/CallSets to this file.
 Hence, the _vcf2tiledb_ import program must be notified that only the new samples/CallSets should be imported from this file - this is achieved by the following two parameters that must be added to the